 Sometimes music from your memories switches itself on.
 You can hear everything in perfect HD quality.
-The sound of the musicians voice, the base, the drums, the piano and everything else that makes up the track.
-Once you have a realisation or a sense that you are hearing music in perfect clarity, it will slowly fade away and stop.
+The sound of the musician’s voice, the bass, the drums, the piano and everything else makes up the track.
+Once you realise or sense that you hear music in perfect clarity, it will slowly fade away and stop.
 Sometimes you can pull it back in but only for a short time.
 This is because you have lost the transition between meditation and self-awareness.
-It’s difficult to hover between both states of the mind.
+It isn’t easy to hover between both states of the mind.

-After a few sessions, your mind can slow everything down and you feel a pure sense of calm.
-You will start to see shapes, colour, shadows and then clear images.
+After a few sessions, your mind can slow everything down, and you feel a pure sense of calm.
+You will start to see shapes, colours, shadows and then clear images.
 You can feel your energy field flowing through your state of meditation.
 This is all constructed in the front of your mind.
 It is a beautiful sensation and feeling.

-The images and energy that will flow through you arrives in the form of waves.
-Imagine a wave rolling onto a beach front, watching a heart rate machine pulsing or maybe, just sitting outside on a hot summer’s day and feeling the heat from the sun pulsating through your body.
+The images and energy that will flow through you arrive in the form of waves.
+Imagine a wave rolling onto a beachfront, watching a heart rate machine pulsing or maybe, just sitting outside on a hot summer’s day and feeling the heat from the sun pulsating through your body.
 These waves of energy give you a heightened sensation.
 It’s like you are dipping into the singularity of what the mind is really capable of.

 So, what can you expect from meditating?
-Depending on how relaxed and comfortable you are with sitting at home in a nice quiet place.
-You can actually go anywhere your mind wants to go.
+It depends on how relaxed and comfortable you are at any particular time.
+You can go anywhere your mind wants to go.
 I have gone back in time, across the globe to other countries, walked across desserts with hundreds of other people, dipped into other worlds, saw close friends and family in the future.
 Every moment of meditation will bring with it something different.
-Sometimes I can only see the pulsating energy fields around me.
-This is a tired state and you will normally fall into a deep sleep and wake up feeling fully recovered and charged.
+Sometimes I can only see the pulsating energy fields around me, this is a tired state, and you will typically fall into a deep sleep and wake up feeling recovered and charged.

 Imagine an entanglement of feeling and imagery whilst trying to work out that both are highly connected.
 To feel is what makes reality real.
-If you ignite an emotional state that is strong enough to ripple your timeline, you will notice your mind is able to connect to these moments in the past, present and future.
+If you ignite an emotional state that is strong enough to ripple your timeline, you will notice your mind can connect to these moments in the past, present and future.
 You can extract these through meditation and the dream world.

 Depending on how open you are with your meditation, you can also tap into a secondary field of vision.
 You can do this by keeping your eyes open and staring at a blank wall.
-Let your eyes relax, almost out of focus and after a little practice you should start to see.
+Let your eyes relax, almost out of focus, and after a bit of practice, you should start to see.

 I like to call this the framework effect.
 I have seen vast rooms, people working on huge future like machines.
-I have ideas or theories as to what these might be, but I will let you come to your own conclusions based on what you might see.
-Everyone is different.
+I have ideas or theories about what these might be, but I will let you come to your conclusions based on what you might see; everyone is different.

 I experience everything on an organic level.
-This way I know what boundaries I am able to conquer and push my mind into new and exciting realms of existence.
+This way, I know what boundaries I can conquer and push my mind into new and exciting realms of existence.
 The art of meditation brings with it many forms of mind opening qualities.
 You will feel and see the world in a whole different perspective the more time you have for the beautiful art of meditation.